-As we mentioned above, VAT registered business above the VAT now have to report and pay any VAT due quarterly and ensure their records are stored digitally and sent to HMRC using MTD compliant software.
+As we mentioned above, VAT-registered businesses above the VAT now have to report and pay any VAT due quarterly and ensure their records are stored digitally and sent to HMRC using MTD-compliant software.
 The days of just using excel spreadsheets or actual books are over!

 How do I prepare for Making Tax Digital?

 If you aren’t a Crunch client and your business is VAT-registered, you can catch up with our recent 15-minute webinar and Q&A on Making Tax Digital.
 Our experts answered questions and explained what actions you need to take to be prepared for the new MTD reporting requirements.

 If you are above the VAT threshold then you have to register for VAT, include VAT on all your sales invoices, and submit quarterly returns to HMRC.
 If you’re using software for your business finances then your software provider should be looking after all of this for you.
 Crunch software has been compatible with MTD requirements since April 2019.
 If you’re not yet using software, then you’ll need to ensure your records are stored digitally and your VAT return is filed online to HMRC using MTD-compatible software.

 What if I'm voluntarily registered for VAT - do I still need to file using MTD?

 If you are VAT-registered voluntarily – i.e. your company’s taxable turnover is below the £85,000 threshold – you will need to follow the MTD rules from 1st April 2022.
 At Crunch, we sign up all of our VAT-registered clients for MTD for VAT regardless of their turnover and whether their registration is voluntary or mandatory.

 HMRC requires you to register for VAT if you exceed the threshold over a rolling 12-month period, or if you expect to exceed the threshold over the next 30 days.
 So you must keep your business’ level of turnover under close review.